Dear

 exhibits 2 subtle tautologies,

-render it null and void for vagueness.
+which render it null and void for

+vagueness.
 Here they are,

-case you missed them:
+in case you missed them:

 “United